5 things your digital content needs to be hands-down amazing

 Readers are real people.
 Regardless of their level of education, most people’s eyes glaze over when the copy is brimming with industry jargon, technical talk and buzz words.
 That style of writing simply isn’t saying anything to them.

 Web copy needs to be relatable and understandable to your readers.
 Ask yourself, “Will our web visitors know what I mean when I use this word?”
-If they need to reach too high to grasp its’ meaning, find a cleaner, friendlier way to say it.
+If they need to reach too high to grasp its meaning, find a cleaner, friendlier way to make your point.